Logiqx/gps-wizard/docs/nmea/messages/zda.md

 Notes:

+- The sentence ID will be $GPZDA or $GNZDA.
 - The zone hours and mins is often fixed at 00 since GPS / GNSS receivers do not typically know the local time zone.